chrismarth/PurpleSector/README.md

 ## License

+Purple Sector is dual-licensed:

+### Open Source License (MIT)
-MIT License - Feel free to use and modify for your own racing analysis needs.
+For **non-commercial use** (personal projects, education, open-source development), this software is available under the MIT License.
+Feel free to use and modify for your own racing analysis needs.

+### Commercial License
+For **commercial use** (businesses, professional racing teams, commercial products), a separate commercial license is required.
+This includes:
+- Use by for-profit organizations
+- Integration into commercial products or services
+- Use in professional racing teams or motorsport organizations
+- Any use that generates revenue or commercial advantage

+**To obtain a commercial license**, please contact Christopher Marth.

+See the [LICENSE](LICENSE) file for full details.

 ---